moschiel/parse_dtc_from_asc/README.md

 ## Overview

 This script processes J1939 Diagnostic Trouble Code (DTC) messages from a CANalyzer ASC logging file, specifically focusing on messages with PGN 0xFECA (DM1).
-It can handle both single-frame and multi-frame (BAM) messages and maintains a list of active faults, setting them as inactive if they are not seen for a specified period (debounce inactive).
-The GUI provides a real-time display of active faults, their status, and an adjustable timeout setting.
+It can handle both single-frame and multi-frame (BAM) messages.
+The GUI provides a real-time display of active faults, their status, and an adjustable debounce setting.

 ## Features